leogopal/wp-simple-events/README.md

-# small-groups
-Small groups plugin for WordPress
+# Simple Events Plugin for WordPress